A QUESTION OF TONGUES

 A. And of human beings in general!
 Read David's psalms, especially when he is in his down moments.
-He is convinced he is the only one alive who loves the Lord and His Law.
-And John, or whoever wrote the concluding remarks of John's Gospel, who says that were all of Jesus' words to be written down, all of the libraries in the world wouldn't be able to contain them.
+He is convinced he is the only one alive who loves Yahweh and His Torah (Law).
+And John, or whoever wrote the concluding remarks of John's Gospel, who says that were all of Yah'shua's (Jesus') words to be written down, all of the libraries in the world wouldn't be able to contain them.
 This is a human form of expression.

 I am not questioning the integrity of Paul.
 But he was a human and used human figures of speech.

 A. Well, I've groaned and sighed a lot in praying but I have never spoken gibberish.
 This is not glossolalia (so-called).
-Now you know the kinds of sounds you make when you groan or sigh -- when you have intense longings for something.
-You go, "Ugh!", "Ohhhh!" or something like that, not "Shalamalala-ma-la" or any of the other nonsense one hears in Pentecostal meetings.
-Ask anyone you know (who doesn't know what we're talking about there) to give you a groan or a sigh -- ask them to imagine all sorts of "intense longings" and I guarantee you'll get nothing like what you here in charismatic meetings which are usually high-pitch cries rather than low-pitch groans.
+Now you know the kinds of sounds you make when you groan or sigh - when you have intense longings for something.
+You go, 'Ugh!', 'Ohhhh!' or something like that, not 'Shalamalala-ma-la' or any of the other mumbojumbo one hears in Pentecostal meetings.
+Ask anyone you know (who doesn't know what we're talking about there) to give you a groan or a sigh - ask them to imagine all sorts of 'intense longings' and I guarantee you'll get nothing like what you here in charismatic meetings which are usually high-pitch cries rather than low-pitch groans.

 Q. I guess you are right.
 That makes more sense.
 It seems they are trying to squeeze in their glossolalia into anything that doesn't sound like pure language...